ti2-group/sql-einsum/README.md

 .
-├── case_study                 # Stand alone files for some case studies of the paper │   └── discussion             # Stand alone files for the discussion section └── experiments                # Experimental files to reproduce the results of the paper
+├── case_study                 # Stand alone files for some case studies of the paper │   └── discussion             # Stand alone files for the discussion section ├── experiments                # Experimental files to reproduce the results of the paper └── generate_sql_code          # Stand alone file for generating sql-code
 ````

 __See each folder for more information.__